 Can You Bring Microspikes on a Plane?
-(According to TSA)
+(How-To)

 However, the first time I wanted to bring my microspikes with me when flying on a plane for a winter excursion, I realized that I didn’t know whether they were allowed by the airline or considered a prohibited item.